TheIRGurus/Documentation/SOAR Installation Guides/Resilient API and App Creation.md

 ### Configuring the App and AppHost for Registry Use

 1. Log into a AppHost system.
-2. Configure AppHost to use the private registries base URL (ex. ghcr.io)
+2. Configure AppHost to use the private registries base URL to YOUR registry not just the domain. (ex. ghcr.io/theirgurus)
 	```
 	sudo manageAppHost registry --registry <registry_url> --user <username>
 	```
 3. Restart the AppHost Box (I have found it easier to reboot vs restart services)

 	><sub>This AppHost will no longer allow IBM Published apps, that is why it is recommended to have 2 AppHost systems.</sub>

-4. Alter the App JSON Files
-	- Open in notepad the app.json file in the root directory of the packaged app zip file.
-	- Under current_installation and executables, change the image value to the proper URI.

-			ex. ibmresilient/fn_relations:1.0.1 -> <username>/ibmresilient/fn_relations:1.0.1

 ### Import the Private App into Resilient